-Most horses are now employed in sport or leisure activities rather than strenuous labor, so it has become rather rare to see an advanced case of "sway back"
+In most developed nations horses are employed primarily in sport or leisure activities rather than strenuous labor, so it has become rather rare to see an advanced case of "sway back".
+(Also called: Lordosis).

-Also known as: hollow back, lordosis, lowback, saddle back, soft back.
+Also known as: hollow back, lowback, saddle back, soft back.

 Saddlebred horses seem to be more prone to lordosis.
 Around 7% of American Saddlebreds will exhibit swayback, compared to around 1% in other breeds.
 They also tend to show this condition at an earlier age.
 The particular gene or genes responsible for this condition in Saddlebreds have not been identified.